cristicismas/markdown-to-html/README.md

 # Markdown to HTML convertor and tokenizer

-This project is supposed to support UTF8 files and tokens.
+This project supports UTF-8 files and tokens, and is able to convert markdown files to html files, within a nice CLI interface.

-So far, only the UTF-8 compatible tokenizer is done.
-Conversion part is still WIP.

 ## Compiling locally